-Risia is one of Eberron's outer planes, embodying elemental ice and stagnation.
+Risia is the plane of elemental ice and cold constancy.
 Endless blizzards lash mountains of ice and frigid tundra, and unknown secrets are held in the frozen depths of fathomless arctic seas.
 It is home to spirits, both fiends and elementals, that embody the ideas of binding ice and deadly cold.

-When Risia is coterminous with Eberron, or where it bleeds into the material plane within a manifest zone, cold weather becomes more intense and deadly, and magics tied to frost become more powerful.
-More information about Risia can be found in the Eberron Campaign Setting (page 97).
+When Risia is coterminous with Eberron, cold weather becomes more intense and deadly, and magics tied to frost become more powerful.

+More information about Risia can be found in chapter 4 of Eberron: Rising from the Last War.